ilyabo/annemo/README.md

     npm install

-Then, configure the videos and the allowed user ids in [config.coffee](https://github.com/ilyabo/annemo/blob/master/config.coffee)
+Then, configure the videos and the allowed user ids in [config.coffee](https://github.com/ilyabo/annemo/blob/master/config.coffee).

 To start the server run:

     cake forever-start

-and open [http://localhost:3001](http://localhost:3001) in your browser.
+Then, open in your browser [http://localhost:3001/?subject=8935](http://localhost:3001/?subject=8935) where 8935 is one of the valid user ids specified in your [config.coffee](https://github.com/ilyabo/annemo/blob/master/config.coffee).

+The annotation results will be saved in CSV files in results/ directory.

 To restart the server: